-The calculated 1-hour theoretical maximum NOx concentration found at the AUP during the year under review equates to 50.5 and 58.5 $\mu$ g/m3 (Table 9).
+The calculated 1-hour theoretical maximum NOx concentration found at the AUP during the year under review are shown in Table 9.
 The results show that the ambient ground level concentration of NOx is well below the limit set out by consent 4046-3.
-However, it should be noted that the ambient gas levels were higher than usual and were the highest recorded for the NOx monitoring programme that measures NOx levels at 30 sites around the Taranaki region (TRC, 2020).